-Paustenbach and Associates Associate Toxicologist Jackson Hole, Wyoming Office November 2020-Present
+Paustenbach and Associates Associate Toxicologist Boulder, Colorado Office November 2020-Present

-- Consultant in toxicology, epidemiology, health and environmental risk assessment, ecotoxicology, occupational health, and industrial hygiene - Specialized in exposure assessment, environmental toxicology, e-cigarettes, radionuclides, heavy metals, and asbestos - Involved in litigation work, characterizing risks posed by chemicals in the environment and workplace, assessing mathematical models for dose-response curves, interpreting toxicological studies, and characterizing risks posed by chemicals in the environment and workplace.
+- Consultant in toxicology, epidemiology, health and environmental risk assessment, ecotoxicology, occupational health, and industrial hygiene - Specialized in exposure assessment, environmental toxicology, e-cigarettes, radionuclides, heavy metals, and asbestos - Involved in litigation work, assessing mathematical models for dose-response curves, interpreting toxicological studies, and characterizing risks posed by chemicals in the environment and workplace.

-University of California, San Francisco; Department of Medicine | Pulmonary and Critical Care Staff Research Associate

-San Francisco, California
+University of California, San Francisco; Department of Medicine | Pulmonary and Critical Care Staff Research Associate San Francisco, California May 2016- Feb 2019

-May 2016-Feb 2019

-- Evaluated the role of telomeres, aging and senescence in the alveolar epithelium of human lungs directly related to the pathogenesis of idiopathic pulmonary fibrosis. - Significantly contributed original data related to the histopathological effects of anti-fibrotic drugs in human lungs which were published in a highly regarded, peer reviewed published manuscript - Conducted high throughput qPCR assays to genotype the DNA of hundreds of patients involved in research studies and established the role of a mutation in the mucin gene MUC5B as a risk factor for developing IPF - Conducted and analyzed ELISA experiments to target blood biomarkers of interest and showed the significance of specific molecular proteins in the mechanism of fibrosis signaling - Wrote original, successful histopathological protocols which set the standard for our lab to provide high quality staining and images - Served on a research team which revolutionized the role of cellular senescence and fibroblast development as being the initial event in the pathogenesis of IPF, which is now recognized as the accepted concept by the American Thoracic Society
+- Evaluated the role of telomeres, aging, and senescence in the alveolar epithelium of human lungs using advanced fluorescence techniques directly related to the pathogenesis of idiopathic pulmonary fibrosis. - Significantly contributed original data related to the histopathological effects of anti-fibrotic drugs in human lungs, which were published in a highly regarded, peer-reviewed journals. - Conducted high throughput qPCR assays to genotype the DNA of hundreds of patients involved in research studies and established the role of a mutation in the mucin gene MUC5B as a risk factor for developing IPF - Performed and analyzed ELISA experiments to target blood biomarkers of interest and showed the significance of specific molecular proteins in the mechanism of fibrosis signaling. - Wrote original, successful histopathological protocols which set the standard for our lab to provide high-quality staining and images. - Served on a research team that revolutionized the role of cellular senescence and fibroblast development as being the initial event in the pathogenesis of IPF, which is now recognized as the accepted concept by the American Thoracic Society.